markpundsack/heroku-buildpack-ruby/README.md

 Heroku buildpack: Ruby
 ======================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Ruby, Rack, and Rails apps.
 It uses [Bundler](http://gembundler.com) for dependency management.
+This fork specifically runs `rake db:migrate` as part of the build process and aborts the deploy if migration fails.

 Usage
 -----